-Wood Moves with Its Environment
+Wood Flooring Changes with its Environment

 The easiest way to determine if your environment is humid or dry is to purchase a hygrometer, or humidity monitor, to measure the humidity levels within your space.
-Relative humidity (RH) levels that fall below 30% would be considered “dry”.
-Low humidity may be seasonal (common where heating systems are used during winter months) or it might be a year-round condition common in deserts or high-altitude locations).
+Relative humidity (RH) levels that fall below 30% would be considered “dry.”
+Low humidity may be seasonal (common where heating systems are used during winter months) or it might be a year-round condition common in deserts or high-altitude locations.

-For an engineered floor installed in an environment with a sub-30% RH level, the decorative hardwood veneer (the “wear layer”) may be subject to damage as the wood of which it is comprised tries to shrink as it dries, but is restricted from doing so by its dimensionally more stable plywood base.
+For an engineered floor installed in an environment with a sub-30% relative humidity level, the decorative hardwood veneer (the “wear layer”) may be subject to damage as the wood of which it is comprised tries to shrink as it dries, but is restricted from doing so by its dimensionally more stable plywood base.
 This may result in unsightly fractures (splits) in the surface of the plank that are often numerous and may follow the full lengths of the boards.
 This type of damage is permanent and although its appearance may improve during more humid periods of the year, the fractures are never healed or repaired.

 If relative humidity levels tend to fall below the 30% threshold, solid wood flooring will be the hands-down optimal choice.
 The physical effects, such as splits or fractures, that result from extreme, dry ambient conditions cannot be prevented in engineered flooring if the relative humidity cannot consistently be held above 30%.